kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 ### Install the dependencies

-To install all the project-specific dependencies, navigate to the root directory of the project and run:
+To install all the project-specific dependencies, navigate to the parent folder for the project and run:

 ```bash
 pip install -r src/requirements.txt